davidparsson/pre-commit-scripts/README.md

 Ordered Filename Pre-Commit Check
 =================================

-A pre-commit script in python checking that certain files are added last, alphabetically.
+A pre-commit script in python checking that certain files are added, modifier or removed last, alphabetically.
+Kind of like a stack.

-This is for example useful for projects where database migration scripts are executed alphabetically.
+This is for example useful in projects where database migration scripts are executed alphabetically.

 What it does